-- Individual real-world topographic features represented by points, lines and polygons, each with their own unique reference, called a TOID[®]. - A set of addresses, both postal and geographic, each with their own TOID, with a geographic coordinate and cross-referenced to physical features within OS MasterMap and to other address references. - A structured network representing the road system and routing information related to it that may affect a driver's choice of route, with each feature having its own TOID. - Seamless orthorectified aerial images of Great Britain taken at a resolution of 25 cm, being both geometrically accurate and colour balanced to create the clearest image possible. - An online ordering system that allows the customer to order the exact area of interest, with the option for online or media delivery of data. - Employing a scale of data capture appropriate to the density of features the higher the number of features within an area, the larger the scale used to survey them ensuring the detail of individual features can be shown and with coordinates delivered in British National Grid.
-There are over 460 million1 individual features within the OS MasterMap product as a whole (all four layers). - Developed, managed and maintained by Ordnance Survey within one of the world's largest spatial databases. - The data are delivered as a seamless, geographically contiguous area without artificially dividing features between tiles.
+- Individual real-world topographic features represented by points, lines and polygons, each with their own unique reference, called a TOID[®]. - A set of addresses, both postal and geographic, each with their own TOID, with a geographic coordinate and cross-referenced to physical features within OS MasterMap and to other address references. - A structured network representing the road system and routing information related to it that may affect a driver's choice of route, with each feature having its own TOID. - Seamless orthorectified aerial images of Great Britain taken at a resolution of 25 cm, being both geometrically accurate and colour balanced. - An online ordering system that allows the customer to order their area of interest, with the option for online or media delivery of data. - Employing a scale of data capture appropriate to the density of features the higher the number of features within an area, the larger the scale used to survey them - ensuring the detail of individual features can be shown and with coordinates delivered in British National Grid.
+There are over 460 million individual features within the OS MasterMap product family as a whole. - Developed, managed and maintained by Ordnance Survey within one of the world's largest spatial databases. - The data is delivered as a seamless, geographically contiguous area.
 This means that the customer receives only the area they order without additional, unwanted data, as may happen with tile-based products. - Each feature is uniquely referenced and also has attributes that record the feature's life cycle.
 The feature's life cycle is linked to the life cycle of the real-world object it represents.
 The life cycle records certain types of changes to the feature that occur over time.